eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

 ank apply speed-provider.yaml
 ```

-The command waits until speed provider is running.
+The command waits until the speed-provider is running.
-It should print:
+It should finally print:

 ```text
  WORKLOAD NAME    AGENT     RUNTIME     EXECUTION STATE   ADDITIONAL INFO